 By hand, add in the chocolate chips, oats, coconut, chopped pecans, and mix until combined.

 For each cookie, place ¼ cup dough onto an ungreased baking sheet or lined with parchment paper, spacing 3 inches apart.
-Bake in a 350 ℉ oven for 16 minutes and until edges are lightly browned and center is still soft (rotate sheets halfway through baking).
-Cool cookies on rack.
+Bake in a 350 ℉ oven for 15 minutes (rotate sheets halfway through baking), bake until edges are lightly browned and center is still soft, they will look slightly undercooked in the middle but once cooled they will be perfect.
+Cool cookies on cookie sheet until you can transfer them to a cooling on rack.